secretchaingirl/secret-contracts-guide/README.md

 **NOTE**: The engimadev docker container can be stopped using `docker stop enigmadev` and re-started using `docker start -i enigmadev`.

-In another terminal run a `bash` shell in the `enigmachain` container:
+In another terminal run a `bash` shell in the `enigmadev` container:
 ```
 docker exec -it enigmadev /bin/bash
 ```